Plant & Animal Species Guide

 Waders

-Great Egrets
+Great Egret

-Great egrets live up to their name, as their large size and bright white feathers easily distinguish them from other egrets.
-In the 1800s, the feathers of great egrets were used in fashion, leading to a dramatic decrease in the number of great egrets in America.
-After conservation efforts stopped the great egrets from being hunted, the birds made a comeback, and are now common in southern areas.
+Great Egrets live up to their name, as their large size and bright white feathers easily distinguish them from other Egrets.
+In the 1800s, the feathers of great egrets were used in fashion, leading to a dramatic decrease in the number of Great Egrets in America.
+After conservation efforts stopped the Great Egrets from being hunted, the birds made a comeback, and are now common in southern areas.
 More info: Audubon

 Snowy Egret